Skparab1/go/README.md

 a super fast url shortener with html

 ## current operation
--input statements which are function calls
+- input statements which are function calls
 - tries to mimic how you would enter data into a csv

 - planning on changing it to csv-based sourcing (should work in js)